liteli1987gmail/langchainzh/pages/modules/agents/toolkits/examples/openapi.md

 Observation: babbage, davinci, text-davinci-edit-001, babbage-code-search-code, text-similarity-babbage-001, code-davinci-edit-001, text-davinci-edit-001, ada
 Thought:Action: requests_post
 Action Input: {"url": "https://api.openai.com/v1/completions", "data": {"model": "davinci", "prompt": "Give me a short piece of advice on how to improve communication skills."}, "output_instructions": "Extract the text from the first choice"}
-Observation: "I'd like to broaden my horizon.\n\nI was trying to" Thought:I cannot finish executing the plan without knowing some other information.
+Observation: "I'd like to broaden my horizon.
+I was trying to" Thought:I cannot finish executing the plan without knowing some other information.

 Final Answer: The generated text is not a piece of advice on improving communication skills.
 I would need to retry the API call with a different prompt or model to get a more relevant response.